LittleSky32/DSC291final/README.md

 ![Significant Heritability Enrichments](https://github.com/LittleSky32/DSC291final/blob/main/sldsc_sig_plot.png)

 The script to generate this plot is available in the GitHub repository: [sldsc_res.R](https://github.com/LittleSky32/DSC291final/blob/main/sldsc_res.R).

-### Session Information
-Details about the session environment and package versions used for this analysis can be found at the end of this `README.md` file.

 ## Important Session Information for R